Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 # If and Switch

-if-else statements enable the programmer to make a decision at a given point during the program’s operation.
+`if`, `else if`, and `else` statements are used to make a decision based on information we have.

-Before learning if-statements, we must learn logical operators.
+Before learning `if` statements, we must learn logical operators.

 ## Logical Operators

 Logical operators are used to compare two different variables.

-{{site.data.alerts.tip}}
-You cannot use logical operators to compare strings in C++!
-{{site.data.alerts.end}}

 This chart shows the logical operators: